Tree Search vs Optimization Approaches for Map Generation: Methods

 Problem representation is critical in search-based PCG~\cite{ashlock2018exploring} as it impacts the speed of generation and the style of the generated content.
-For example, one way of representing a level generation problem is use 1-dimensional binary array.
-This representation lends itself directly to the optimization algorithms where the algorithm is able to modify the map by directly flipping a single index in that array.
-Tree search algorithms need to model this representation within a graph of nodes in connections, however.
-We can imagine every map as a node in the space of all possible maps in an entire game, and the the connection between these nodes are based on the modification needed to reach that map from the other map.
+For example, one way of representing a level generation problem is with a 1 dimensional integer array.
+This representation lends itself directly to the optimization algorithms where the algorithm is able to modify the level by directly changing a single index in that array.
+Tree search algorithms need to model this representation within a graph of nodes and connections.
+We can imagine every map as a node in the space of all possible maps in an entire game, and the connection between these nodes are based on the changes needed to reach that map from the other map.
 We can then limit these connections to mimic the behavior of optimization algorithms: only one tile is modified to move from node to node.
 Thus, we can replicate problem representation regardless of the search method used.

-In this section, we introduce three different representations (\emph{Wide}, \emph{Narrow}, and \emph{Turtle}) that can transform the generation process into a graph which can be easily traversed using Tree Search Algorithm.
-Before applying a tree search algorithm, the root node must to be selected.
+In this section, we introduce three different representations (\emph{Narrow}, \emph{Turtle}, and \emph{Wide}) that can transform the generation process into a graph which can be easily traversed using Tree Search Algorithm.
+Before applying a tree search algorithm, the root node has to be selected.
 In this work, we select that node randomly, similar to the random starting maps of the optimization algorithms.